AdlRR/covid-19-data-analysis/README.md

 * Both datasets are crossed, and only the country, the lockdown start date, and the new and total cases and deaths per million are kept.

-* The crossed data are recorded in `/lockdown_dates_with_data.csv`, and plotted in bar charts, which can be found in `/charts/`.
+* The crossed data are recorded in `/lockdown_dates_with_data.csv`, and plotted in bar charts using the plotly library.
+The charts for total cases and deaths can be found in `/charts/`.

 Be aware that:

 * I have excluded countries with subnational lockdowns, because the OWID dataset doesn't include regional data.
 This excludes for example China and the USA.

 * I have removed the countries for which there no data for the lockdown start date.
-They are El Salvador, Kosovo, Lybia and Samoa.
+They are Republic of the Congo, El Salvador, Kosovo, Lybia, Northern Cyprus and Samoa.

+* I have removed countries with population below 100,000 inhabitants.
+They are Bermuda, Guernsey and San Marino.
+They all have unusually high figures, specially San Marino, probably because of their small population.